By Peet van Schalkwyk

 Make sure your racket head has the correct vertical angle at impact, which depends on your grip.
 To determine the grip for a specific shot, hold your racket and move it to the point of impact and have a look at the inclination of the racket head.
 The racket head should be slanted forwards for topspin ground strokes.
 Change your grip to change the inclination of the head.
 You will notice that the hand will move to the back of the handle.
 For the service the hand will have to be more to the top and front of the handle.
 Try to find the best grip for all your shots.

 5a.
 Back swing for topspin

 The back swing is vital for generating the desired spin of the ball.
 Because the racket behaves as a pendulum, you have to take the pendulum effect into account.
-For instance: for a topspin groundstroke, wait for the ball with the racket high behind you.
-Then in one move let the racket head drop while your hand moves forward.
-This will make sure that the racket head moves from low to high through the ball and generates topspin.
+For instance: for a topspin ground stroke, swing the racket back in a high circle, let it drop as low as possible behind you, wait and hit the ball in front of you.
+This will ensure that the racket head moves from low to high through the ball and generates power and topspin.

 5b Back swing for backspin

 For a backspin ground stroke is the opposite of the topspin.
 Move the racket low to your back.
 It will swing automatically high.The racket head will move from high to low through the ball and generate backspin.

 If the hand moves forward while the racket head is still moving backwards, you will get a whip action with the racket and then much more speed can be generated in the racket head.

 You can only whip a ball with a relaxed wrist!!

 The diagram shows the whip-action of the racket.
 The racket is pulled with a rope attached to the handle of the racket and here you can see how the racket behaves.